binhanle/keyboard-snooping/docs/index.md

 ## Abstract

 The problem of keyboard acoustic emanations has shown the possibility of figuring out what a user is typing through keystroke sounds.
 On the other hand, with the popularity of wearable devices like Apple Watch and Samsung Galaxy Watch, more attack vectors might be exploited.
-In this project, we present and explore a keyboard snooping attack that utilizes keystroke sounds and motion sensor data collected from compromised mobile phones and wearable devices to determine what a user is typing.
+In this project, we present and explore a keyboard snooping attack that utilizes keystroke sounds and motion sensor data collected from compromised mobile phones and wearable devices to determine what a user is typing, as well as their intended task.

 ## 1. Introduction